oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6801_size/12_mm_id_21_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6801 Size 12 Mm Id 21 Mm Od 5 Mm Depth
+# Hardware Bearing 6800 Series 6801 Size 12 mm Id 21 mm Od 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base